Aging & Health A to Z

-- question and discuss these with their healthcare professionals under certain circumstances
+- Question and discuss these with their healthcare providers under certain circumstances.

-Numerous medical societies have gone through an in-depth review process to identify five tests or treatments for which there may not be enough medical research that shows safety or effectiveness.
+Numerous medical societies have gone through an in-depth review process to identify at least five tests or treatments that may not have enough medical research that shows their safety or effectiveness.
 In some cases, the research may even show unwanted effects.
 At the same time, the ABIM Foundation and Consumer Reports have been encouraging people to check the lists to see if tests or treatments their healthcare providers have recommended are on them.
-If so, the campaign urges people to bring this up with their healthcare professionals and discuss it.
+If so, the campaign urges people to bring this up with their healthcare providers and discuss it.

-The American Geriatrics Society published two lists in 2013 and 2014, which includes ten treatments that may pose more risks than benefits in older people.
+The American Geriatrics Society published two lists in 2013 and 2014, which includes ten treatments that may have more risks than benefits for older people.
 This is particularly important for older adults.
 Why?
 Treatments that may be helpful for younger adults may not be safe or reliable in older people, because of physical changes that take place as we get older.